This page is for the original Mastermind, Jason Wyngarde.

-Back when mutants were still unheard of by the general population of America, Jason Wyngarde had managed to grow with his mutant powers relatively unnoticed.
+Back when mutants were still unheard of by the general population of America, Jason Wyngarde had managed to grow with his mutant powers relatively unnoticed in the general public.
 However, the one man who recognized Wyngarde's powers of psychic illusion was Magneto.
 Wyngarde joined Magneto's new group, and thus became known as Mastermind; a founding member of the Brotherhood of Evil Mutants.
 Magneto's goals suited Wyngarde's, as he had previously only managed to secure employment as a mentalist; a trickster in carnivals.
 His thirst for power matched his desire for the Scarlet Witch, but despite trying to use his powers and arguments he was never able to separate her from her protective twin brother Quicksilver during their tenure as a group, with his tricks being ineffective on them.

 Jason Wyngarde was created by Stan Lee and Jack Kirby and first appeared in The X-Men #4 (1964).

 Chris Claremont and John Byrne later gave Mastermind the name of Jason Wyngarde, which is a blend of British actor, Peter Wyngarde and his most famous role, Jason King.
 Peter Wyngarde was also famous for playing the leader of a Hellfire Club in an infamous (for the time) episode of the British "Avengers" series.

 Mayor Story Arcs

 Against the X-Men